 This roasted root vegetables recipe contains carrots, parsnips, sweet potatoes, onions and beets, all roasted together until browned and caramelized.
 The ultimate fall side dish that pairs perfectly with so many different seafood and meat options.

-When the weather cools down, root vegetables are on the menu such as roasted carrots, mashed sweet potatoes, and this medley of colorful and delicious veggies.
+When the weather cools down, root vegetables are on the menu such as beet salad, roasted parsnips, oven roasted potatoes, mashed sweet potatoes, and this medley of colorful and delicious veggies.

 A bowl of diced roasted root vegetables topped with parsley.